Wednesday, 27 March 2013

 Dearest loyal reader,

-brand new web page that we think will vastly improve upon this webpage that looks like it was put together by some guy with absolutely no knowledge of how to do this sort of thing.
+We here at The Shallow Fly endeavor to provide you with the finest fantasy baseball content that John can dream up in a 45 minute window.
+Of late we have found that our web platform has been letting us down.
+After a consultation with a graphic designer last night we have the beginning of a brand new web page that we think will vastly improve upon this webpage that looks like it was put together by some guy with absolutely no knowledge of how to do this sort of thing.

 There will be another writer joining the page hopefully today with his first post which I'm excited about.
 We now have a twitter account and we have a bunch of ideas on how to make this site more fun to visit.

-Please have some patience while we work through the kinks,
+Please have some patience while we work through the kinks, we think it’ll be worth it.

-Thursday 21 March 2013
+Thursday, 21 March 2013

 Baseball Stat of the Day